 e.
-Solving one-step and two-step word problems

-involving addition and subtraction within 1,000 using a

-variety of strategies and algorithms based on place value.
+Solving one-step and two-step word problems involving addition and subtraction within 1,000 using a variety of strategies and algorithms based on place value.

 - f.
-Generating and solving problem situations for a given mathematical number sentence involving addition and subtraction of whole numbers using a variety of strategies and algorithms based on place value. - (5) Incoming fifth grade level shall include all of the following: - a.
-Comparing and ordering whole numbers up to 1,000,000.
+Generating and solving problem situations for a given mathematical number sentence involving addition and subtraction of whole numbers using a variety of strategies and algorithms based on place value. - (4) Incoming fifth grade level shall include all of the following: - 10 a.
+Comparing and ordering whole numbers up to 1,000,000. - b.

-- b.
 Comparing and ordering fractions and decimals tohundredths. - c.
 Using place value understanding and properties of operations to perform multi-digit arithmetic with whole numbers. - d.
 Illustrating and explaining the product of two factors using equations, rectangular arrays, and area models. - e.
 Adding and subtracting fractions and mixed numbers with like denominators using fraction equivalence and properties of operations. - f.
 Understanding the relationship between addition and subtraction. - g.
-Multiplying a whole number and a fraction.

-Section 7. (a) (1) Subject to the appropriations of the Legislature, every public K-5 school with a student population of less than 900 K-5 students shall be allocated one mathematics coach and every public K-5 school with a student population of 900, or more, K-5 students shall be allocated two mathematics coaches.
+Multiplying a whole number and a fraction. - Section 7. (a) Subject to the appropriations of the Legislature, each K-5 school shall be assigned one mathematics coach for every 500 students.
+If a school earns two or more mathematics coaches, those coaches shall be hired and employed 1 2 simultaneously to ensure the effectiveness of the coaches.
+The Director of the Office of Mathematics Improvement shall 3 determine the scope and pace of scaling mathematics coaches 5 with the goal of placing one mathematics coach for every 500 students before the 2027-2028 school year.